MicrosoftDocs/VBA-Docs/api/Word.CoAuthor.md

 Represents a single co author in the document.
 The  **CoAuthor** object is a member of the **[CoAuthors](Word.CoAuthors.md)** collection.
 The **CoAuthors** collection contains all the co authors in the document (authors that are actively editing the document).

+> [!IMPORTANT]
- **Important**  Documents can only be co authored on a server that supports the File Synchronization via SOAP over HTTP protocol, such as Microsoft SharePoint Server 2010.
+> Documents can only be co authored on a server that supports the File Synchronization via SOAP over HTTP protocol, such as Microsoft SharePoint Server 2010.

 ## Remarks